cicerocamargo/CombineIntro/README.md

     .store(in: &cancellables)
 ```

-But the compiler yels at us with a simple error (that reads very complicated because of the deeply nested generics from `isRefreshingPublisher`):
+But the compiler yells at us with an error that reads very complicated because of the deeply nested generics from `isRefreshingPublisher`:

 ```
 Key path value type 'ReferenceWritableKeyPath<UIActivityIndicatorView, Publishers.RemoveDuplicates<Publishers.MapKeyPath<Published<BalanceViewState>.Publisher, Bool>>.Output>' (aka 'ReferenceWritableKeyPath<UIActivityIndicatorView, Bool>') cannot be converted to contextual type 'KeyPath<UIActivityIndicatorView, Publishers.RemoveDuplicates<Publishers.MapKeyPath<Published<BalanceViewState>.Publisher, Bool>>.Output>' (aka 'KeyPath<UIActivityIndicatorView, Bool>')
 ```

 Don't be intimidated.
 Those "aka"s actually help a lot.
-The problem is that `isAnimating` is a readonly property on `UIActivityIndicatorView` so we either need to go back to our `sink` or find another way to use `assign`.
+The problem is that `isAnimating` is a readonly property on `UIActivityIndicatorView` and we obviously can't have a writable keypath from a readonly property.
+So we either need to go back to using a `sink` or find another way to use `assign`.
 I'll go with the second option, by creating the following extension:

 ```
 extension UIActivityIndicatorView {